ianthetechie/digital-garden/content/blog/working-with-arrow-and-duckdb-in-rust.md

 don't have primitives for expressing things like joins across datasets.
 DuckDB, like most database systems, does!
-Yes, I _could_ write some code using the `parquet` crate that wolud filter across a nested directory tree of 5,000 files.
+Yes, I _could_ write some code using the `parquet` crate that would filter across a nested directory tree of 5,000 files.
 But DuckDB does that out of the box!

 It feels like this is a "regex moment" for data processing.